Download the full score by clicking the icon below:

 This audiovisual work is intended to be more accessible not only for cochlear implant and hearing aid users but also for deaf persons and ‘normal’ hearing listeners.

-“Tangguh” employs strategies including a solo instrument that sounds almost monophonic/monaural, varied yet controlled rhythmic structures and loudness, a wide span of note intervals, visuals from the pianist and the dancers that almost correspond to each other with the sound source, and closed-captions (CC) corresponding to the piano sound which induce aural imagination.
+“Tangguh” employs strategies including a solo instrument that sounds almost monophonic/monaural, varied yet controlled rhythmic structures and loudness, a wide span of note intervals, visuals from the pianist and the dancers that almost correspond to each other with the sound source, and sound captions corresponding to the piano sound which induce aural imagination.
 Autistic listeners who enjoy detailed analytical listening might find this piece aesthetic as it also includes irregular meters and unusual placement of pitches.
 These strategies are explored to give aural accessibility while keeping the piece enjoyable and immersive.

 This work is also intended to benefit piano players with or without disabilities.
 Pianists are welcome to play this piece using a left/right hand and/or five/four fingers.
 The piece may serve difficulties above a beginner level.